German Bowl

-The German Bowl is the annual national championship game in the sport of American football in Germany.
+The German Bowl (since 2023 GFL Bowl) is the annual national championship game in the sport of American football in Germany.
 It is contested by the two best teams of the German Football League.

-The New Yorker Lions, from Braunschweig, are the record winners of the German Bowl, with 12 successful participations out of 18 overall.
+The Braunschweig Lions are the record winners of the German Bowl, with 12 successful participations out of 18 overall.
 The Düsseldorf Panther and the Berlin Adler both have six titles to their name, but Berlin has the best win–loss record of all clubs, 75 percent.
-Altogether, as of 2021, twelve clubs have won a German Bowl, while a further four clubs have reached the German Bowl once but lost their sole appearance (Stuttgart Scorpions, Badener Greifs, Marburg Mercenaries and Frankfurt Universe).
+Altogether, as of 2026, 13 clubs have won a German Bowl, while a further four clubs have reached the German Bowl once but lost their sole appearance (Stuttgart Scorpions, Badener Greifs, Marburg Mercenaries and Frankfurt Universe).
 The most-played match up in the history of the game is the Braunschweig Lions versus the Hamburg Blue Devils, having been played six times, last in 2005.
-The matchup between the Schwäbisch Hall Unicorns and the New Yorker Lions has occurred five times - all in the span from 2014 to 2019.
+The matchup between the Schwäbisch Hall Unicorns and the Braunschweig Lions has occurred five times - all in the span from 2014 to 2019.
 German Bowl XIX to German Bowl XXX (inclusive) all had appearances by the Braunschweig Lions (later to be renamed for sponsorship reasons to "New Yorker Lions") for twelve consecutive appearances over the space of over a decade.

 Apart from the German Bowl, a Junior Bowl has also been contested in Germany since 1982.
 A Ladies Bowl was introduced in 1990.
 Other, related, national championship games in Germany include the German Flag Bowl (est. 2000), German Junior Flag Bowl (1999) and a German Indoor Flag Bowl (2000).